victorhu3/NAICS-Repository-Classification/README.md

 Data collection was automated through the Github REST API.

 See [feature_extraction](./feature_extraction) for data collection scripts, data processing scripts, and datasets.
-For conveniece, see [finished_dataset](./finished_dataset) for the data post-processed with various embedding models.
+See [finished_dataset](./finished_dataset) for the data post-processed with various embedding models for convenience.

 ## Models